Caleb598/Spark/README.md

-# Photoray
+# Rayway
-Photoray is a real-time ray tracer.
+Rayway is a real-time ray tracer.